Harley-Davidson has teased new details about its eagerly awaited Pan America adventure bike, which is due for release in 2021.

-However, information about the engine, brakes and tyres were released, along with a selection of new photos and video of the Pan America in action.
+However, information about the engine, brakes and tyres has been released, along with a selection of new photos and video of the Pan America in action.
 Most of this was shot off road, suggesting Harley is serious about building an adventure bike that can perform in the dirt, rather than simply a road tourer with adventure styling.

 Big and brash